 When considering Princeton Review vs Prep Experts, prospective customers should get some basic info about both platforms.

-Founded by Dr. Shaan Patel MD MBA, an accomplished scholar with degrees from the University of Southern California and Yale University, Prep Expert was designed to help high-school students prepare for their SAT and ACT exams.
-Since its inception, more than 50,000 students improved their scores and enrolled in Top-50 US universities and won $100+ million in college scholarships.
+Since its inception, more than 50,000 students improved their scores and enrolled in Top-50 US universities, and won $100+ million in college scholarships.
 As a matter of fact, in the school years of 2018 and 2019, the top-3 choice college accepted 97% of students who used Prep Expert services.

-Named the CoolTool 2018 Winner, the Princeton Review offers a sophisticated test-pre technology for both SAT and ACT targeting school-level students, graduates, postgraduates, and accomplished business professionals.
 According to the official records, more than 96% of students have improved their grades, and the site produced 5,000 on-demand sessions per school night.
-Money-back mode is enabled through a series of the Princeton Review Guarantees, including Professional and Satisfaction Guarantee.
+Money-back mode is enabled through a series of Princeton Review Guarantees, including Professional and Satisfaction Guarantees.

-The list of extra resources continues with webinars, videos, proprietary LiveOnline tool, advice articles, and mobile apps.
-After downloading the free MCAT Flashcards App, students can learn on the go and access 550+ content flash cards.
+The list of extra resources continues with webinars, videos, proprietary LiveOnline tools, advice articles, and mobile apps.
+After downloading the free MCAT Flashcards App, students can learn on the go and access 550+ content flashcards.

 Pricing & Courses Options Comparison